 This was eventually settled in 1663, but events came to a head again in 1701 with the death of Fitton Gerard (the 3rd Earl of Macclesfield) who left no male heirs.
 The estate was left to a niece, Lady Mohun, and contested by another niece, the Duchess of Hamilton.
 The dispute culminated in one of the most famous duels in English history, when in 1712 Lord Mohun and the Duke of Hamilton met in Hyde Park and both were killed.

 Theatre has long thrived at the Hall, with the existing garden performances beginning in 1969.
 Years earlier Britain's last professional jester, Samuel 'Maggoty' Johnson, was the house's dancing master.

 Still celebrated locally for his love of the demon drink, Maggoty was one of the founders of Justerini and Brooks, makers of J&B Rare Whisky, and well known for writing and starring in the successful Horlothrumbo play, that had an extended run in London’s Haymarket theatre.
 Just before his death, eccentric to the last, he fired an arrow from the church spire, demanding to be buried where it landed.
-The grave can still be seen today, a third of a mile north of the Hall in the Spinney known as Maggoty’s Wood.
+The grave can still be seen today, in the Spinney known as Maggoty’s Wood.